sandeep-krishnamurthy/cpp_from_scratch/README.md

     * Prefer using c++11 function pointer style. #include <functional>; std::function<int(int, double)> fptr.
     * Always try to avoid ellipsis (“…”) for variable inputs.
 It does not have type checks and length is important parameter to know.
 28. Use “static_assert(cond, msg)” instead of c style assert.
 All “static_*” are compile time!! i.e., value should be known, cannot have static_assert on a variable.
+29. A class in the standard library meets your needs, use that instead of creating your own.
+For example, instead of using IntArray, you’re better off using std::vector<int>.
+It’s battle tested, efficient, and plays nicely with the other classes in the standard library.

 # Best Practices - Object Oriented Programming with C++